Khaledykhalil/MiroMeasure/docs/ANALYTICS.md

 ## Overview

 MeasureMint now includes Vercel Analytics and Speed Insights to track user behavior and monitor application performance in production.
+Additionally, Microsoft Clarity is integrated for heatmaps and session recordings to visualize user interactions.

 ---